ehdgnsdl/2023-Stanford-Ribonanza-RNA-Folding/README.md

 # 2023-Stanford-Ribonanza-RNA-Folding
-This repository contains my code for Ayaan's part in the 5th place solution of [the Stanford Ribonanza RNA Folding competition 2023](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/overview).
+This repository contains my code for <b>Ayaan's part in the 5th place solution</b> of [the Stanford Ribonanza RNA Folding competition 2023](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/overview).
 All training was conducted on two GeForce RTX 4090 GPUs.
 The 5-fold ensemble alone achieved a leaderboard score of 0.13963 public and 0.14258 private.

 You can check out our team's solution [here](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/discussion/460250).